Our Vision Statement

 The location of Cathedral Primary School within the heart of Bristol with its access to cultural and historic attractions provides rich learning opportunities outside of the school environment.
 The careful planning of the curriculum includes use of these experiences to enrich learning opportunities.
 The children enjoy visiting the cathedral to listen to the choristers sing and will eventually, as the school grows, use it as an assembly space.
 Over the years children have enjoyed performances of ‘The Night Autumn Turned to Winter’ at Bristol Old Vic, visited the MShed for a ‘History of Toys’, sailed on ‘The Matthew’ for their Seaside Topic, visited the 'ss Great Britain' to learn about 'Victorians at Sea' and cooked at Pizza Express when learning about Italy.
 All of these trips are walking distance from the school.
 Every year there are plans to use many more local attractions.

 Cathedral Primary School is committed to improving sustainable travel awareness to the pupils, parents and staff and enhancing the travel facilities available.
 The school is working hard to promote safe travel to school and to raise awareness of the health and environmental benefits of walking and cycling to school.

-In 2017 the school will be relocating to the two lower floors at the Central Library.
-This will give Cathedral Primary School the opportunity to provide an outstanding learning environment with an outstanding education for Bristol children.
-The school at present is situated at Abbey House on the campus of Bristol Cathedral Choir School.
-The children already feel very much a part of this environment and are confident within this space.
-The children this year will look forward to learning about Charles Holden, the architect who designed the Central Library, and feel proud to be part of an educational setting benefiting from the inspiration of Holden’s design.
+In September 2017 the school relocated to the two lower floors of Bristol Central Library and was officially opened in October by the Mayor of Bristol Marvin Rees.
+This has given Cathedral Primary School the opportunity to provide an outstanding and unique learning environment with an outstanding education for Bristol children.
+The children were interested to learn about Charles Holden, the architect who designed the Central Library, and feel proud to be part of an educational setting benefiting from the inspiration of Holden’s design.